khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 ```

-You can add multiple classes to an element, as long as they are separated by a space
+You can add multiple classes to an element

+Just separate them with a space

 ---
-# More complex selectors - classes
+# More selectors - classes
 ```css
 p.green, .special {
 	color: green;